Home Majors Maritime Studies

-Maritime Studies Degree
+Maritime Studies

 Students study the ocean's role in human history, commerce, ecology, and policy, including maritime law, naval history, marine resource management, and coastal community development.
 Graduates typically pursue careers in maritime industry management, port operations, marine policy, naval service, and coastal zone management agencies.
 This interdisciplinary major prepares students for careers in the maritime economy and ocean governance.

-What Maritime Studies Graduates Do
+What Maritime Studies graduates do

 Your degree in Maritime Studies prepares you for a career on land, focused on research and education.
 The most common path is into academia as a postsecondary teacher.
 Your days won’t be spent on a ship, but in a university library or classroom, designing courses on global trade routes, leading discussions on naval history, and publishing your own scholarly research to earn tenure.
 The other primary route is as a historian for a museum, government agency, or historical society.
 You could spend your time authenticating artifacts from a sunken vessel, writing exhibit text for a maritime museum, or analyzing old shipping manifests.